HackDavis/live/src/markdown/sun-lunch.md

 category: "Meals"
 link: "Schedule"
 ---
-From Open Rice Kitchen Provided by JoyRun
+From Woodstock's Pizza Provided by JoyRun